gt-crnch-rg/read-the-docs/docs/reconfig/fpga_power_measurement.rst

 report power and thermal information using their Bus Management Controller interfaces.
 As shown in the example below, the ``fpgainfo power`` can be used to sample the current and voltage values for various on-board components.

+According to `the BMC guide for Stratix
+10 <https://www.intel.com/content/www/us/en/programmable/documentation/bvk1543945927773.html#agp1572483278309>`__,
-According to `the BMC guide for Stratix 10 <https://www.intel.com/content/www/us/en/programmable/documentation/bvk1543945927773.html#agp1572483278309>`__, this sampling uses the PCIe SMBus to transfer data using a slave I2C interface at a rate from 10 KHz to 1 MHZ.
+this sampling uses the PCIe SMBus to transfer data using a slave I2C interface at a rate from 10 KHz to 1 MHZ.
+This compares reasonably well with other external measurement solutions.

 Output from D5005 Stratix 10 PAC card
 -------------------------------------